We Will Rock You

 Written by John Deacon

-Session 6 was a good one for Queen.
-This song has the tempo of the live versions, a little faster and more upbeat.
+Recorded in October 1977 at Maida Vale Studio 4, Queen's 6th BBC Radio session was a great one.
+This version of Spread Your Wings has the tempo of the live versions, a little faster and more upbeat.
 This version has a great guitar/piano solo, with awesome drumming from Roger as well.
 The solo takes the song to all the way to the end.
-A great version and worth finding on the internet and bootlegs.
+This has been bootlegged for years, but finally saw a proper, remastered release in 2011.

 Spread Your Wings (Karaoke Version) 4:20